Future project: download and print access to sermons preached prior to May 2020.

-Audio versions of past sermons are also available at SoundCloud where you may listen on your computer or download sermons to your phone.
+Audio versions of many of our past sermons are available at SoundCloud where you may listen on your computer or download sermons to your phone.
+Subscribe to our audio sermons through TuneIn here, or Spotify here.
 If you use iTunes, Stitcher, or another podcast service, subscribe to “St. Luke’s Episcopal Church, Durham, NC”.

 Video Worship Services and Sermons

 If you are looking for our 10am Sunday worship service, visit our Facebook page.
 After the service, the video will remain available for later viewing.
 Currently this video service is virtual Eucharist only, with music.
 The sermon follows in a separate video.
 Those videos are uploaded to our YouTube channel later each Sunday.
 Our sermon blog posts (see below) usually include the link to the video as well.

 Sermon Blog Posts from May 2020 to present (reverse order)